matplotlib/matplotlib/doc/users/tight_layout_guide.rst

 Colorbar
 --------

-If you create colorbar with :func:`~matplotlib.pyplot.colorbar` command, the created colorbar is an instance of Axes not Subplot, thus tight_layout does not work.
+If you create a colorbar with the :func:`~matplotlib.pyplot.colorbar` command, the created colorbar is an instance of Axes, *not* Subplot, so tight_layout does not work.
 With Matplotlib v1.1, you may create a colobar as a subplot using the gridspec.